shawngoh87/notification-service/README.md

 ## Important resources

-Swagger docs available under `http://host:port/docs` and at the [root](swagger.json) of the repository.
+Swagger docs is available under `http://host:port/docs` and `swagger.json` is available at the [root](swagger.json) of the repository.
 Drop `swagger.json` into Postman to import the collection.

 Guides on adding new channels and new notification types [here](#guides).